Target and period of short-term family care leave

 Sanctions against violations

-Employers who receive an application for short-term family care leave and do not allow it will be fined up to KRW 5 million (Subparagraph 8 of Article 39 (2) of the Equal Employment Opportunity and Work-Family Balance Assistance Act).
+Employers who receive an application for short-term family care leave and do not allow it will be fined up to KRW 5 million (Article 39 (2), subparagraph 8 of the Equal Employment Opportunity and Work-Family Balance Assistance Act).